Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 People who just lie and make up whatever intergalactic shite they feel like to win in the moment.

-You ever you ever argue with someone like that?
+You ever argue with someone like that?

-They just make up whatever they want, and you feel like you're losing your mind in a way.
+And you feel like you're losing your mind in a way.

-Because when you are trying to debate or argue with people who are completely removed from any integrity, any morality, any requirement for truth or virtue, or consistency, when people will just make up whatever they want to win in the moment, it's time to despawn.
+Because when you are trying to debate or argue with people who are completely removed from any integrity, any morality, any requirement for truth or virtue or consistency, when people will just make up whatever they want to win in the moment, it's time to despawn.

 It is time to flee to the nether of reality.